DinoDevs/GladiatusCrazyAddon/documentation/Troubleshooting.md

 In some cases, the fault is not on your side, not on addon's side, but even the game servers are having a bad time, sometimes they react slow or not at all, that's not an GCA issue.
 For more serious problems, we do recommend visiting the official Gladiatus forum.

-## Check GCA Github for existings bugs
+## Check GCA GitHub for existing bugs

-Check our Github <a href="https://github.com/DinoDevs/GladiatusCrazyAddon/issues">Issues</a> for any existing bugs you may be experiencing, if you find your problem too, it means it's been already reported and we are working on a fix, this fix will be out when a new GCA version will be released (there is no ETA on when).
+Check our GitHub <a href="https://github.com/DinoDevs/GladiatusCrazyAddon/issues">Issues</a> for any existing bugs you may be experiencing, if you find your problem too, it means it's been already reported and we are working on a fix, this fix will be out when a new GCA version will be released (there is no ETA on when).

 <img src="/documentation/resources/troubleshooting/issues.PNG" align="right"/>

 ## If nothing helps
-If nothing helps, then this is indeed a GCA bug/error, please create a new issue in the <a href="https://github.com/DinoDevs/GladiatusCrazyAddon/issues">Issues</a> section and describe to us your problem, it is advised that you (if possible) also add any screenshots or any visible errors from your browser console, these will help us to indentify the problem.
+If nothing helps, then this is indeed a GCA bug/error, please create a new issue in the <a href="https://github.com/DinoDevs/GladiatusCrazyAddon/issues">Issues</a> section and describe to us your problem, it is advised that you (if possible) also add any screenshots or any visible errors from your browser console, these will help us to identify the problem.